PTB-MR/mrpro/docs/source/contributor_guide.rst

     Files to create this documentation.

 **examples**
-    Python scripts showcasing how mrtwo can be used.
+    Python scripts showcasing how MRtwo can be used.
 Any data needed has to be available from an online repository (e.g. zenodo) such that it can be automatically downloaded.
     Individual cells should be indicated with ``# %%``.
 For markdown cells use ``# %% [markdown]``.
     The translation from Python script to Jupyter notebook is done in pre-commit (locally and on GitHub)